Warning Signs of Breast Cancer

 - Feel something that’s different from what you felt before

-If you’ve had a benign lump in the past, don’t assume a new lump will also be benign.
+If you’ve had a benign (not cancer) lump in the past, don’t assume a new lump will also be benign.
 The new lump may not be breast cancer, but it’s best to make sure.

 Liquid leaking from your nipple (nipple discharge) can be troubling, but it’s rarely a sign of breast cancer.